 You may not need 8 hours of sleep to feel rested, but make sure your room is dark (free of light pollution) and your electronic devices are on silent.
 The body needs time to gear down at least an hour before bed to signal to the brain it’s time to sleep.
 Here are some suggestions:

-- eliminate blue light which keeps your brain awake and energized (no emails or
+Eliminate blue light which keeps your brain awake and energized (no emails or reading on phones/computers).

 4. Move your body.